build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 ---
 ## Introduction to Kubernetes

 Kubernetes is an open-source platform that is used to manage containerized applications.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF), a non-profit organization that promotes the use of cloud-native technologies.
 Kubernetes is a Greek word that means "helmsman" or "pilot".
 The term was chosen by the founders of Kubernetes because the system is designed to be a pilot or conductor for a fleet of containers, just as a helmsman or pilot is responsible for steering a ship.
-In this context, Kubernetes acts as a control plane for managing and orchestrating containerized applications across a cluster of nodes.
-It ensures that applications are deployed, scaled, and managed in a reliable and efficient manner, just as a helmsman ensures that a ship is guided safely and efficiently to its destination.
 Sometimes Kubernetes is abbreviated as k8s.

 Kubernetes helps developers deploy, scale, and manage their containerized applications in a more efficient and effective manner.
 Containers are lightweight, portable, and self-contained packages that include all the code and dependencies needed to run an application.
 Kubernetes provides a set of tools and APIs that make it easier to manage these containers, making it a popular choice for developers.